 Marne Titchenell received her bachelor of science in wildlife management and forestry from The Ohio State University in 2004.
 She continued her study of forest wildlife at OSU School of Environment and Natural Resources, where she obtained her master of science in 2007.
-In late 2007, she became a Wildlife Extension Program Specialist, for OSU Extension.

 - Provides an increased level of knowledge and interest among the public in a variety of areas of emphasis including woodland wildlife management, habitat management, human-wildlife conflicts, and the natural history of vertebrates.

 - Serves as a resource for and works in concert with other OSU Extension professionals to enhance current programs and to develop new programs in areas of focus.

 - Develops and manages the preparation of articles, proposals, electronic media, and educational materials for presentation at conferences, workshops, or in-services.

 - Ecology and conservation of reptiles and amphibians

 - Bat ecology and management

 - Non-game species conservation and management